 'Mozilla/5.0 (X11; U; Linux x86_64; en-US; rv:1.9.1.3) Gecko/20090913 Firefox/3.5.3' 'Mozilla/5.0 (Windows; U; Windows NT 6.1; en; rv:1.9.1.3) Gecko/20090824 Firefox/3.5.3 (.NET CLR 3.5.30729)' 'Mozilla/5.0 (Windows; U; Windows NT 5.2; en-US; rv:1.9.1.3) Gecko/20090824 Firefox/3.5.3 (.NET CLR 3.5.30729)' 'Mozilla/5.0 (Windows; U; Windows NT 6.1; en-US; rv:1.9.1.1) Gecko/20090718 Firefox/3.5.1' 'Mozilla/5.0 (Windows; U; Windows NT 5.1; en-US) AppleWebKit/532.1 (KHTML, like Gecko) Chrome/4.0.219.6 Safari/532.1' 'Mozilla/4.0 (compatible; MSIE 8.0; Windows NT 6.1; WOW64; Trident/4.0; SLCC2; .NET CLR 2.0.50727; InfoPath.2)' 'Mozilla/4.0 (compatible; MSIE 8.0; Windows NT 6.0; Trident/4.0; SLCC1; .NET CLR 2.0.50727; .NET CLR 1.1.4322; .NET CLR 3.5.30729; .NET CLR 3.0.30729)' 'Mozilla/4.0 (compatible; MSIE 8.0; Windows NT 5.2; Win64; x64; Trident/4.0)' 'Mozilla/4.0 (compatible; MSIE 8.0; Windows NT 5.1; Trident/4.0; SV1; .NET CLR 2.0.50727; InfoPath.2)' 'Mozilla/5.0 (Windows; U; MSIE 7.0; Windows NT 6.0; en-US)') 'Mozilla/4.0 (compatible; MSIE 6.1; Windows XP)' 'Opera/9.80 (Windows NT 5.2; U; ru) Presto/2.5.22 Version/10.51'

-As seen in Image 1, Hulk, like any other HTTP Flood, starts with a standard TCP handshake, (Packets 44, 49, 50 – SYN, SYN ACK, ACK).
-Then the user agent sends an HTTP GET request to a URL with randomized suffix (GET /?PLQZYRZW=GXVXTSW).
+As seen in Image 1, Hulk, like any other HTTP Flood, starts with a standard TCP handshake (Packets 1, 5, 6 – SYN, SYN-ACK, ACK).

 “Image 1 – TCP FLOW”

-Image 2 shows a user agent sends multiple HTTP GET requests to an URL with a randomized suffix and receives from the target HTTP responses HTTP/1.1 200 OK.
+Image 2 shows the attack sending multiple HTTP GET requests to a URL with a randomized suffix and receiving HTTP/1.1 200 OK responses from the target.

 “Image 2 – HTTP Requests and Responds”

-As shown in Image 3, the capture analyzed is around 8.8 seconds long and the average number of packets per second is around 97, with a rate of around 0.42 Mbps (actual attack rates could be significantly higher).
+As shown in Image 3, the capture analyzed is around 8 seconds long, and the average number of packets per second is around 11, with a rate of around 10 Kbps (actual attack rates will be significantly higher).

 “Image 3 – HULK STATISTICS”